TFSThiagoBR98/filament-2fa/README.md

 php artisan vendor:publish --tag="filament-2fa-views"
 ```

-3. Add `\Webbingbrasil\FilamentTwoFactor\TwoFactorAuthenticatable` trait to your user model.
+3. Add `\TFSThiagoBR98\FilamentTwoFactor\TwoFactorAuthenticatable` trait to your user model.

 4. Update the `config/filament.php` to point to the Two Factor Login::class.